gilatoes/AliOS-Things/README.md

 # AliOS Things with ESP32-DekitC and OPTIGA Trust X

-This Github repository works on ESP32-DevKitC with AliOS Things release 2.0.0.
+This Github repository works on ESP32-DevKitC and M5Stack with AliOS Things release 2.0.0.
 Infineon Trust X device is installed as a I2C hardware cryptographic device within AliOS Things OS.

 ## Getting Started